Teri DeSario: Christian music and other ventures

 In 2012, Gold Legion.com digitally remastered Pleasure Train and released it on CD.
-Though it does not contain bonus tracks of the 12 inch dance versions, it comes with a 12-page booklet with liner notes that detail the story of the original album as told by its producers.
+Though it does not contain bonus tracks of the 12-inch dance versions, it comes with a 12-page booklet with liner notes that detail the story of the original album as told by its producers.

-DeSario shares her life in Germany and Miami and sings from time to time with The Marschfellows in Germany.
+DeSario has since lived between Germany and Miami and sings from time to time with The Marschfellows in Germany.
 She is also part of Christian music groups and performs with them.